lu-ani/LUDSOK2529_FTO2506_GroupA_Ludwe-Sokani_JSLPP/README.md

 ### 1. **Open the App**

-- Open `ludwe-jslpp.netlify.app` in your browser.
+- Open the app [URL](https://ludwe-jslpp.netlify.app) in your browser.

 ### 2. **Add a Task**